-Leeuwenhart is strategically located in Rotterdam-South, in the transition area between the multicultural Afrikaanderwijk and the new developments of Parkstad.
+Leeuwenhart is strategically located in the transition area between the multicultural Afrikaanderwijk district and the new Parkstad developments in Rotterdam-South.

-The Hilledijk, that encloses the plan area on two sides, is an important starting point for the urban planning concept.
-The greenery of the dike penetrates to the heart of the plan.
+Hilledijk, the street that encloses the plan area on two sides, forms an important lead in defining the urban design concept.
+The greenery along the dike penetrates as far as possible into the heart of the plan.

 Leeuwenhart is inclusive, diverse and above all: Leeuwenhart connects!

-The central, publicly accessible park area is connected to the surrounding urban fabric by passages of various importance.
-This creates a plan that doesn’t close itself off from its environment, but that forms an important link between the various areas that are located around.
+Routes of varying importance connect this central public park to the surrounding urban fabric.
+This results in a plan that isn’t sealed off from its context, but that forms an important hinge between the various areas that come together here.

-Each building block within the ensemble of four residential buildings and a school has a recognizable identity, which is not only visible in the architectural elaboration, but also in the programming of the courtyards.
-The generous plinth along the Paul Krugerstraat facilitates a commercial program.
+Each building block within the ensemble of four residential buildings and a school has a recognizable identity, which is visible not only in the architectural elaboration, but also in the programming of the courtyards.
+The generous plinth along Paul Krugerstraat houses a public programme.

-In addition to the central, publicly accessible, park, the landscape design consists of three collective gardens, each with its own character: a patio, a production garden and a courtyard with a Mediterranean atmosphere.
-Special attention has been paid to the design of the plinths and the transition zones between the public, collective and private domain.
-The wide variaty of front and back gardens, terrace zones, planting areas, decking and encroachment zones provide different levels of privacy, depending on the location in the plan area.
+In addition to the central public park, the landscape design includes three collective gardens, each with its own character: a patio, a production garden and a courtyard with a Mediterranean atmosphere.
+Special attention has been paid to the design of the plinths and the transition zones between the public, collective and private domains.
+The wide variety of front and back gardens, terraces, planting areas, decks and encroachment zones provides varying levels of privacy, depending on the precise location in the plan area.

-The facades of the blocks are designed based on a grid and materialized in masonry in various red-brown tones.
-Sometimes the grid is orthogonal, sometimes arches form the starting point for the facade layout.
-The distinction is within the grid, where laser-cut panels and ceramic tiles provide refinement and an extra level of detail.
+The facades of the blocks are composed on a grid and constructed of masonry in various shades of reddish brown.
+The orthogonal grid is enlivened by arches and curves in places.
+Within the grid, laser-cut panels and ceramic tiles add refinement and a level of detail.

 Sustainability is an important pillar of the design.
-In addition to various solutions for energetic sustainability, the water issue has also been carefully worked out and integrated into the landscape design.
-Themes as social sustainability, circularity and nature inclusivity are an integral part of the project.
+In addition to various solutions for energy sustainability, the water issue has also been carefully considered and integrated into the landscape design.
+Themes such as social sustainability, circularity and nature inclusivity are an integral part of the project.